Windows Cannot Access Network Drive or Shared Folder

 Windows Cannot Access Network Drive or Shared Folder Windows 10

-The Windows cannot access network drive or shared folder error usually appears with one of two descriptions:
+The error about Windows not being able to access the network drive or shared folder usually comes with one of these two explanations:

 • “Network error – Check the spelling of the name.
 Otherwise, there might be a problem with your network.
 To try to identify and resolve network problems, click Diagnose.”

-This error may be due to an improper network setup between your Windows computer, incorrect folder or printer sharing settings, incorrect sharing permission settings, and/or an invalid username and password for the user account on that particular shared network computer.
+This error can happen because the network isn’t set up right between your Windows computer, the folder or printer sharing settings are wrong, the sharing permission settings are incorrect, or the username and password for the user account on the shared network computer are invalid.

-Update: If you can’t see the homegroup or the network computers at all from the network shared folder, it’s due to a recent Windows 10 update that completely removed the homegroup feature from its system.
+Update: If you can’t see the homegroup or the network computers at all from the network shared folder, it’s because a recent Windows 10 update removed the homegroup feature from its system.
 For more info, read: Homegroup or network computers not showing up in Windows 10.
-If that’s the case, you may need to re-share your network folder, drive, or printer to get around the “Windows cannot access network shared folder, network drive, network computer, or printer” error in Windows 10.
+If that’s the case, you might need to share your network folder, drive, or printer again to fix the “Windows cannot access network shared folder, network drive, network computer, or printer” error in Windows 10.

 Re-configuring your network sharing permissions

-Please do this only in your home network where the computers and users you’re going to share with can be trusted, and you have full control over it.
-If you’re sharing anything in your work network or anywhere else, you may want to consult your network administrator for further permissions.
+But first, do this only on your home network where you can trust the computers and users you’re sharing with and you have full control.
+If you’re sharing in your work network or anywhere else, it’s better to talk to your network administrator for further permissions.

 1. Select and right-click on the folder, drive, or printer that you want to share.